Kansas City Divorce Lawyer

 There are 4 different categories of child custody arrangements: sole legal custody, sole physical custody, joint legal custody, and joint physical custody.
 The specific schedule of visitation and terms for each parenting plan vary from case to case, and depend on each family’s particular situation.
 At any stage of the divorce proceeding, the parents may enter into a written parenting plan, which will detail the terms of the custody, support, and visitation arrangement.
 However, before approving such an arrangement, the court must consider whether it is in the best interests of the children.
 Read more about child custody.

 In a Missouri divorce, the court may order one or both or the parents owing a duty of support to a child to pay for their support.
 The amount of child support is calculated by the use of a formula called the Form 14, and the primary factors that are considered are the number of children and the gross incomes of the parties before taxes and deductions.
-Read more about child support.

 Under Missouri divorce law, child support, custody, and visitation are always modifiable, even if the decree states otherwise.
 A party must show a change of circumstances to support a modification of child support, and a modification of custody or visitation must be in the best interests of the child.
 Read more about modification of decrees.

 The choice of a divorce attorney is a critical one.
 Mark A. Wortman is an experienced Kansas City divorce lawyer practicing throughout Jackson, Platte, Clay, and Cass counties at honest, fair fees.
-Call our Kansas City law firm at 816-523-6100, email email@example.com, or complete our online form to speak to a divorce attorney today.
+Call our Kansas City law firm at 816-523-6100, email firstname.lastname@example.org, or complete our online form to speak to a divorce lawyer today.